Off Ice Test Results Goalies Should Get If You Want To Play In The NHL

 Vertical jump: 35cm

-These results will put U20 goalie into the “excellent” category on an international level and the minimum level you’ll need to reach if your goal is to play in the NHL:
+These results will put U20 goalie into the “good-to-excellent” category on an international level and in my opinion levels you want to reach if your goal is to play in the NHL:

-Standing still forward jump (long hop): 275cm or more
+Standing still forward jump (long hop): 250cm is decent but I think anything below 275cm is not enough.

 Five jump with standing still start: 14m or more